oracle/opengrok/How-to-setup-OpenGrok.md

 The indexing can take a lot of time - for large code bases (meaning both amount of source code and history) it can take many hours.
 After this is done, indexer automatically attempts to upload newly generated configuration to the web application.
 Until this is done, the web application will display the old state.

-The indexer can be run either using `opengrok.jar` directly or using the `indexer.py` wrapper like so:
+The indexer can be run either using `opengrok.jar` directly or using the `opengrok-indexer` wrapper like so:

 ```
-indexer.py -J=-Djava.util.logging.config.file=/var/opengrok/logging.properties \
+opengrok-indexer -J=-Djava.util.logging.config.file=/var/opengrok/logging.properties \
     -a /opengrok/dist/lib/opengrok.jar -- \
     -s /var/opengrok/src -d /var/opengrok/data -H -P -S -G \
     -W /var/opengrok/etc/configuration.xml -U http://localhost:8080